Table of Contents

 With so many resume styles to choose from, it can be hard to know where to start when it comes to creating your own.
-However, once you learn about the different types of resume and when to use them, picking the right one becomes easy.
+However, once you read this article about the different styles of resume and when to apply them, picking the right one is easy.

 Once you learn about which styles work for which situations, you can customize your resume to your unique job search.
-Let’s take a look at the different resume types to choose from.
+Let’s take a look at the different resume types from which to choose.

 A traditional resume follows long-accepted standards of resume writing.
-These don’t need fancy formats or new technology to impress a potential employer.
-With a traditional resume template, you can use tried-and-true methods to make a resume that will fit well in a conservative industry like finance, or for any employer you think will value a more traditional style.
+Traditional resumes don’t rely on elaborate formats or new technology to impress a potential employer.
+Instead, they’re clearly organized and the content speaks for you.
+With a traditional resume template, you can use tried-and-true methods to make a resume that will fit well in conservative industries like finance, law or medicine, or for any employer you think will value a more traditional style.

-A traditional, one-page resume is a great choice in many situations.
-Those situations include if you’re applying to work in a conservative field, if you have limited work experience, or if you’re applying for an entry-level job or part-time work.
+A traditional, one-page resume is a great choice in most situations.
+Those situations include if you’re applying to work in a conservative field, if you have limited work experience, or if you’re applying for an entry-level or part-time job.

 Often, employers will specifically request a one-page resume in the job description.
-It’s important to read a prospective employer’s resume guidelines closely so you give them exactly what they want.
+It’s important to read a prospective employer’s job requirements and resume guidelines closely so you deliver exactly what they want.

 However, even when the length isn’t specified, a one-page resume is often the right choice.
 Busy hiring managers don’t want to read any more information than necessary.
 A one-page resume ensures that only the essentials are there.
 Presenting information in concise ways, like with bullet points, can help ensure your resume stays on one page.

-A simple resume uses a clean, minimalist style to catch the attention of a potential employer.
+A simple resume uses a clean, minimalist style to catch the attention of a potential employer and make your information easy to read.

 Fancy formats can be an impediment to your job search if they don’t add anything important to your resume.
-So, unless you’re applying in a very creative field, a simple resume is often the way to go.
+Hiring managers have to read many resumes very quickly, so they appreciate simple formats that enable the critical information to stand out.
+So, unless you’re applying to a creative field, a simple resume is often the way to go.

 Simple resumes typically use sans-serif fonts (instead of serif fonts, like Times New Roman), great organization, and balanced white space.
 An attractively designed simple resume lets your work experience and skills shine, with no distractions.